Milk vs Cheese - Health impact and Nutrition Comparison

 Neurologic

-Frequent consumptions of dairy, including cheese and milk, have a slight positive correlation in increasing the risk of developing Parkinson's disease.
+Frequent consumptions of dairy, including cheese and milk, have a slight positive correlation with increasing the risk of developing Parkinson's disease.

 Intolerance and allergies